Art Gallery

 I often sketch my small works in the field while on a hike.
 On good weather days, I add watercolor and complete the painting while sitting on the ground soaking up the sun and my surroundings.
 Larger works are created in my home studio from field sketches, photographs, and other reference materials.

 I usually mat my paintings, and prefer mats that fit into standard-sized frames for the most economical framing option.
 Small works are matted to fit 8x10 standard frames.
-Larger works are matted to fit 11x14 or 12x16 standard frames.
+Larger works are matted to fit 9x12 to 12x16 standard frames.

 Below are samples of my available original watercolor paintings.
 If interested in purchasing my original art, contact me to inquire about pricing and options.